int128/actions-tanpopo/tasks/example/README.md

 # Example

-This is an example task for the smoke test.
+This is an example task.
-Please finish the task successfully to pass the smoke test.
+Please finish the task successfully.